 Through continuing education opportunities, we will bring together our peers to share innovative ideas and contribute to the development of the profession by mentoring veterinary students.
 Our members will contribute to advancing the needs of both producers and livestock through regular communications and lobbying with pharmaceutical companies and legislative bodies.

-As part of our mandate of providing continuing education opportunities, SRVO as well as the University of Guelph will be hosting the 2019 Ontario Small Ruminant Veterinary Conference – June 17-19, 2019 at the University of Guelph.
-The theme is “Keeping Small
+As part of our mandate of providing continuing education opportunities, SRVO as well as the University of Guelph hosted the 2019 Ontario Small Ruminant Veterinary Conference – June 17-19, 2019 at the University of Guelph.
+The theme was “Keeping Small